Your health first

 Always advise TAP of your health problems so we can provide the best possible care.

-Here is some general advice about traveling with health problems.
+On this page you will find some general advice about traveling with health problems.

 - If you use injectable medication (e.g., insulin) and you are traveling to a country with limited resources, make sure you carry the necessary medication and accessories for your flights with you.
 Also carry the written medical prescription with you.